 - Henk’s chocolate nut cakes

 - Stollen cakes

 - Triple chocolate buns

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make my leftover mincemeat buns, with or without the banana, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.